Carillon and Grenville Railway: Route

 The railway originally ran west-northwest from Carillon to the Grenville Point, a short distance northwest of Grenville.
 From Carillon it passed through Monalea, Cushing, Watson, Stonefield and finally Grenville.

 When the line was taken over by CNoR, a new Grenville station was built a short distance southeast of the town at the northern end of bridge to Hawkesbury.
 They laid new line for a short distance between the bridge and a location just to the east, where it joined the original CAGR.
 The line followed the CAGR alignment to a point just west of Cushing.
 From here they ran new line between the original alignment and the river, building new Cushing and Monalea stations slightly south of their original locations.
-The new line turned eastward and crossed the original about half way between Monalea and Carillon, and from that point ran north of the original alignment.
+The new line turned eastward and crossed the original about halfway between Monalea and Carillon, and from that point ran north of the original alignment.
 The original section from Cushing Junction to Carillon was abandoned, but the section between the new Grenville Station and Grenville Point remained in use as a spur.

 The Great Northern originally ran just south of the CAGR to a point just east of the bridge, where it turned east, crossed the CAGR, and then ran to a point just north of Watson where it turned northeast.
 In 1919, CNoR built a 1.1 mile line from a point some distance west of Watson, confusingly named Cushing Junction, northeast to meet the rest of the Great Northern.
 The 4.98 mile section of the Great Northern from the bridge to this new junction was then abandoned.
 This entire section of the Great Northern, as far as Lachute, was abandoned in 1940.

 The remaining portion of the original CAGR route remained in use as a through route from Ottawa to Montreal until 26 July 1939, when the original Canada Atlantic Railway (CAR) line between Ottawa and Jessup was abandoned, and the lines were lifted in October.
 In 1940 the remainder of this route from Jessup to Hawkesbury was also abandoned.
 The original section was now organized as part of the Grenville Subdivision.
 The bridge to Hawkesbury had to be abandoned in 1962 when the river level was raised as part of Hydro-Québec's Carillon Generating Station.
 The remaining spur into Grenville was abandoned in 1963, but regular passenger service remained to Grenville Station until its last run on 9 January 1976.
 The entire Grenville Subdivision was abandoned on 14 September 1988.